Pixel-Nova-Apps/simmerpos.com/_pages/terms.md

 Users agree to indemnify and hold Simmer harmless from:
 - Claims arising from user's use of the Simmer
-- Violations of these Terms of Use
+- Violations of these Terms of Service
 - Infringement of third-party rights

 ## 11. Modification of Terms

-11.1 Simmer reserves the right to modify these Terms of Use at any time.
+11.1 Simmer reserves the right to modify these Terms of Service at any time.

 11.2 Continued use of the Simmer after modifications constitutes acceptance of new terms.

 ## 12. Termination

 12.1 Simmer may terminate or suspend user access:
-- For violation of Terms of Use
+- For violation of Terms of Service
 - At its sole discretion
 - With or without notice